Evliya Çelebi: Crimean Khanate

 Evliya Çelebi remarked on the impact of Cossack raids from Azak upon the territories of the Crimean Khanate, destroying trade routes and severely depopulating the regions.
 By the time of Çelebi's arrival, many of the towns visited were affected by the Cossacks, and the only place in Crimea he reported as safe was the Ottoman fortress at Arabat.

 Çelebi wrote of the slave trade in the Crimea:

 A man who had not seen this market, had not seen anything in this world.
 A mother is severed from her son and daughter there, a son—from his father and brother, and they are sold amongst lamentations, cries of help, weeping and sorrow.

 Çelebi estimated that there were about 400,000 slaves in the Crimea but only 187,000 free Muslims.

 Asia

 Syria and Palestine

-In contrast to many European and some Jewish travelogues of Syria and Palestine in the 17th century, Çelebi wrote one of the few detailed travelogues from an Islamic point of view. Çelebi visited Palestine twice, once in 1649 and once in 1670–1.
+In contrast to many European and some Jewish travelogues of Palestine and Syria in the 17th century, Çelebi wrote one of the few detailed travelogues from an Islamic point of view. Çelebi visited Palestine twice, once in 1649 and once in 1670–1671.
 An English translation of the first part, with some passages from the second, was published in 1935–1940 by the self-taught Palestinian scholar Stephan Hanna Stephan who worked for the Palestine Department of Antiquities.
 Significant are the many references to Palestine, or "Land of Palestine", and Evliya notes, "All chronicles call this country Palestine."
+However, Sarah Irving cautions, "the borders of Stephan’s Palestine were largely meaningless to Evliya at a time when cities such as Acre, Jaffa and Nablus had closer and more significant relations with (respectively) Beirut, Sidon or Salt than with one another.
+In selecting the specific sections included in his translations, Stephan effectively creates a new text which accords with the Palestine of his own day." Çelebi says of the Sanjak of Safed that "All chronicles mention these places as Kan'an."

+The work features some exaggerations: on Safed, he claims 70,000 Jews once lived there before migrating to Salonica, with only 2,000 remaining in his day.
+He explains the large numbers of Jews by saying the city was the original homeland of the Children of Israel, and compared it to their own ka'aba, apologizing: "saving the comparison!"
+He described Jerusalem as containing the shrines of 124,000 prophets, 240 prayer niches and 700 waqfs.
+Visiting the Church of the Holy Sepulchre, he found it beautiful but like a "tourist attraction", lacking spirituality, and praying in a corner that it would one day become a mosque.
+He also recorded shared worship of Jews, Muslims, Druze and Christians, including multi-religious celebrations at Meiron, Hebron's Cave of the Patriarchs, and the Tomb of Samuel.